Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample1_HelloWorld.md

 ## Delete a configuration setting

-To delete configuration setting that is no longer needed you can call `DeleteConfigurationSetting`.
+To delete a configuration setting that is no longer needed you can call `DeleteConfigurationSetting`.

 ```C# Snippet:AzConfigSample1_DeleteConfigurationSetting
 client.DeleteConfigurationSetting("some_key");